jaimejim/jaimejim.github.io/_posts/1921-02-19-bambino-mio-divino.markdown

 To occupy my brain onto something.
 I spiral out of control into despair if I don't try to sail through the turmoil by doing something.
 For example writing.
 Alone I type and weep, type and weep.

+To document what has happened and is happening for myself, so that maybe one day I can go back to it and remember it as a far away memory of the worst life experience imaginable.

-To document what has happened and is happening, for myself mostly but perhaps it can be of use as a resource to other parents, even if gloom and doom is prevalent and if there is certainly little hope from this situation.
-Perhaps you can get some solace in knowing that you are not the only one, that this terrible path has been walked multiple times before by other anonymous suffering parents.
-Others like you were shocked by the circumstances and that they pushed forward the best they could.
+Perhaps for a parent like me that stumbles upon thi.
+I hope you can get some solace in knowing that you are not the only one, that this terrible path has been walked before by other anonymous suffering parents.
+Others like you were shocked by the circumstances and pushed forward the best they could.
 Perhaps you can get some advice, or perhaps I am only dropping you a bomb when you were just given the news.
 I sincerely hope for you, dear reader to never ever have to go through this.
 And if you are already in this nightmare, I hope you awaken from it soon and with fortitude.

-*I wish for my baby to be healthy.
-I wish it with all my mind, body and soul at every level of my existence.
+*I wish for my baby to be healthy with all my mind, body and soul.
 I pray for him and for all babies in this situation.
 I pray for their parents and for their siblings and friends.
 God please help us.*